 - Hold on to any documentation for the home that you currently own: documentation on the initial purchase, refinancing, or HELOCs, for example.

 - Maintain documentation on any expenses when you bought the home or after; legal and real estate fees, as well as receipts for any improvements that you’ve made while you’ve owned the property.
 You can use those amounts to offset any capital gains tax you might otherwise owe.

 - If you’ve sold a house, hang on to those records as long as you hang onto the related tax records–at least seven years after your tax filing.

 - Irreplaceable Documents

-One of the final steps, with a mind for online security, is another technology platform that I suggest people utilize, which is a password manager.
+With a mind for online security, one of the final steps is another technology platform that I suggest people utilize, which is a password manager.
 I personally use Dashlane and highly recommend it.

 Dashlane helps you to not only create a master list of websites that you use; it helps you generate and maintain secure passwords.
 They have a few plans to choose from, some of which offer personalized security alerts and fraud protection.

 Now that you have your financial life, and potentially part of your personal life now in order, we can have a shredding party!
 All of the documents that we identified in step 1 that are no longer needed or outdated can be securely disposed of via your shredder.

 I cannot emphasize this enough; the benefit of getting organized is that you will literally be more organized both personally and financially than you may have ever been in your life.
 Additionally, you now have a system to maintain that organization in the future.
 You can walk away with a sense of accomplishment that you’re taking measurable, tangible positive steps towards improving your financial future!